ChristianSch/Pythia/ROADMAP.md

 (by integrating Chart.js).
 It should be possible to sort models for an experiment by the performance of one respective metric, or even more (yet to be determined).
+All frontend dependencies should be "batteries included".
+The frontend should also utilize themes instead of deploying seperate html files with repeated content for each view.